 Queens Museum, New York, USA

 Like thousands of organizations across the world, the COVID-19 pandemic shut the Queens Museum (QM) doors in March 2020.
 Despite this temporary and significant impact on our operations, we were able to pivot quickly and successfully offer online programming to our constituents.
-Despite the closure of our physical space and a move to a more virtual experience, we renewed and expanded our commitment to the larger Corona community by partnering with La Jornada and Together We Can Community Resource Center Inc. to host an onsite food pantry starting in June 2020.
-This food pantry was created in direct response to the growing need for food for thousands of local residents.
-Since launching the pantry, we have provided over 14,000 residents with fresh and shelf stable food items.
+Despite the closure of our physical space and a move to a more virtual experience, we renewed and expanded our commitment to the larger Corona community by partnering with La Jornada and Together We Can Community Resource Center Inc. to host an onsite cultural food pantry starting in June 2020.
+This cultural food pantry was created in direct response to the growing need for food for thousands of local residents.
+Since launching the pantry, we have provided over 47,000 families with fresh and shelf stable food items.
 We also participated in Kind-er Garden at Home, a collaborative, community supported relief effort that provided families in Corona, Queens with plants, seeds, and materials to grow edible gardens in their homes.

 QM also collaborated with Times Square Arts, and MTA Arts & Design on a new public art initiative by artist Mierle Laderman Ukeles, on view on the facade of the Queens Museum, on the large-scale digital billboard at 20 Times Square, and across digital displays throughout the MTA subway and rail system.
 This art initiative is both a response to the pandemic and a gesture of gratitude via a direct address to New York City’s public service employees, in particular infrastructure workers – including sanitation and transit workers – who are sustaining the city through the COVID-19 pandemic.
 The message, written in the artist’s hand, is framed by the vibrant colors of safety green and emergency red/orange.